Azure/azure-powershell/src/Monitor/docs/hybrid-2019-03-01/Set-AzDiagnosticSetting.md

 ```

 ### -Log
-the list of logs settings.
+The list of logs settings.
 To construct, see NOTES section for LOG properties and create a hash table.

 ```yaml